We are open on ANZAC Day from 1pm to 5pm. See our ANZAC Day opening hours for more details.

 The Library collects material that documents life in New South Wales

-The Library collects material that documents life in New South Wales from the time of early European exploration and colonisation to the present day.
+The Library collects material that documents life in New South Wales, from the earliest times to the present day.
 The intention is to create a collection that reflects the history of New South Wales in both the Australian and international contexts.

 The Library collects a broad and representative range of published and original material, including rare printed material, originating in New South Wales, Australia and internationally.
 Under legal deposit, the Library receives material published in New South Wales so as to preserve and make accessible the published record of New South Wales.